bigriver1/learngit/readme.txt

-git is a version control system,yse git is free software git is a distribute version control system
+git is a version control system,yse or no? git is free software git is a distribute version control system
 1111